mrizwan47/uol-itp2-project/README.md

 ### 17 September, 2020
  - Added Eraser tool with option to select shape (round, boxed or triangle) and increase/decrease size of it.
  - Fixed a bug in Stamp tool: Once stamp tool was selected and you select any other tool you won't be able to draw anything on canvas.
+ - Decided to make cut tool for my 3rd extension.
+ -